 ABOUT THIS PUBLICATION

-This release presents results from the Australian Bureau of Statistics (ABS) national Crime Victimisation Survey, conducted from July 2012 to June 2013 as part of the ABS Multipurpose Household Survey (MPHS).
-The survey collected data about people’s experiences of crime victimisation for a selected range of personal and household crimes.
-The survey also collected data about whether victims reported these incidents to police, characteristics of victims and characteristics of the most recent incident they experienced.
+This release presents results from the Australian Bureau of Statistics (ABS) national Crime Victimisation Survey, conducted from July 2013 to June 2014 as part of the ABS Multipurpose Household Survey (MPHS).
+The survey collected data, via personal interview, about people’s experiences of crime victimisation for a selected range of personal and household crimes.
+The survey also collected data about whether persons experiencing crime reported these incidents to police, selected characteristics of persons experiencing crime, and selected characteristics of the most recent incident they experienced.

 CHANGES IN THIS ISSUE